Labor Strike FAQs

 Q: Will I get paid while on strike?

 Workers on strike will not receive their usual paycheck from their employer.
-However, there may be other income sources for workers on strike.
 Workers may be eligible to receive money from funds like the Brotherhood of Teamsters Strike Fund.
 Many local union unions also maintain funds to pay workers on strike.
-Some workers may also be eligible for strike benefits provided by the unions, which offers health insurance to striking workers.
+Some workers may also be eligible for strike benefits provided by the unions, which may offer health insurance to striking workers.

 Q: Can I collect unemployment while on strike?